 In 2018, I’ve transitioned from lightweight backpacking to ultralight (UL) backpacking.
 It’s been an interesting experience and I’m not hardcore and fully into it (there are definitely a lot of areas I can fully go ultralight on but I’m just not willing to yet), but there are two main adjustments for me which I’ll get to in a minute.
-First, let me give you a breakdown of UL backpacking the way I understand it. *skip to the bottom to see my personal pack list*
+First, let me give you a breakdown of ultralight backpacking the way I understand it. *skip to the bottom to see my personal pack list*

 Your pack weight is everything including consumables (food and water) and your base weight is everything before consumables.
-As an ultralight backpacker, your base weight should be 10 lb and under… but there’s no strict definition of it.
+As an ultralight backpacker, your base weight is generally said to be 10 lb and under… but there’s no strict definition of it.
 I’m not there yet and I’d still consider myself transitioning into it.

 Personally, there have been 2 main factors that stood out most in converting from being a lightweight backpacker to ultralight backpacker:

 - The backpack itself – I saved almost 3 lbs switching from my Osprey Aura 50 (which I absolutely freaking love still) to my KS50 ultralight backpack.
 That’s 2.8 lbs automatically shed on every trip…!!
 The trade-off is comfort – I love the antigravity suspension on the Osprey which also allowed my back to ventilate much better and this was the first backpacking pack I had so I’m not used to a large pack stuck on my back.
 But if you are used to a traditional pack, then this won’t be an issue for you!